Take Nothing for Granted

 8. People might be surprised to learn this about me: I am a big fan of Asian pop culture!
 I was in the MIT Asian Dance Team during my first semester.
 I enjoy listening to Korean pop music in my spare time.

 9. Best advice given to me by a professor this past year: “If you think of your work as being work, then it will be work!”

 Congratulations Marco!
-From all your friends at Flat World Knowledge, where college textbooks are free and open.
+From all your friends at Flat World Knowledge.